ehn-dcc-development/hcert-kotlin/README.md

 // PEM-encoded DSC
 let pemCert = "-----BEGIN CERTIFICATE-----\nMIICsjCCAZq...";
-// Would also accept more than one DSC let verifier = new hcert.VerifierDirect([pemCert]); //optional third parameter: array of pem encoded certs to verify vaccination exemptions (prefix AT1:) against
+// Would also accept more than one DSC let verifier = new hcert.VerifierDirect([pemCert]); //optional second parameter: array of pem encoded certs to verify vaccination exemptions (prefix AT1:) against

 // Scan the QR code from somewhere ... let qr = "HC1:NCFC:MVIMAP2SQ20MU...";